MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ## Membership in a group which has lesser permissions

 Group rule types are ranked in the following order: Subscriber > Basic + Test Plans > Basic > Stakeholder.
-Users always get the best access level between all the group rules, including VS subscription.
+Users always get the best access level between all the group rules, including Visual Studio (VS) subscription.

 See the following examples, showing how the subscriber detection factors into group rules.